python-rope/rope/docs/contributing.rst

 Wish List
 =========

-You are welcome to send your patches to `rope-dev (at) googlegroups.com`_ mailing list.
-Here is only a list of suggestions.
+You are welcome to send your patches to the `rope-dev (at) googlegroups.com`_ mailing list.
+Here is a list of suggestions.

 Issues
 ------